pingcap/docs/tikv-configuration-file.md

 > **Warning:**
 >
-> - After `format-version` with `2` is set, you **cannot** downgrade the TiKV cluster to a version earlier than v6.3.0.
+> - After `format-version` is set to `2`, you **cannot** downgrade the TiKV cluster to a version earlier than v6.3.0.
 Otherwise, data corruption might occur.

 + Specifies the version of log files in Raft Engine.
 + Value Options: